dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### Languages

 Mostly `Rust` (since 2020).
 Learning `Lean4`.
-For special cases do `Solidity 0.9, TS 6, Python 3.15` as needed too, but not so much.
+For special cases do latest versions of Solidity, TS, Python as needed, but not so much.
 Used Go, Object Pascal, Matlab, C#/F#, C before.

 ### Tools